Manipuri Tamils: History

 Tamils from Burma came back to India when General Ne Win nationalized banks, shops, and factories.
 Some of them found life in refugee camps in Tamil Nadu challenging, so they decided to return to Burma through land.
 They were stopped by Burmese immigration at the border town of Moreh and settled there as a result.

 Around 1992, there were clashes between the Tamil and Kuki communities due to attempts by Kuki militants to impose heavy taxes on Tamil businesses.The issue was amicably resolved after the Tamil community struck a deal to invest in the local business, health and education that would benefit the Kuki community as well.

 Recently, the Tamil community has been involved in a legal battle to prevent the Manipur government from giving up land occupied by Sri Angala Parameshwari Sri Muneeswarar temple to Myanmar.
 One of the gates of this temple is in Burmese territory.

 Religion

 Other than the Sri Angala Parameshwari Sri Muneeswarar temple mentioned, the Tamil Hindu temples in Moreh are Sree Veeramma Kali Temple, Sree Badrakaali Temple, and the Sree Periyapalayathamman temple.
 There is also a Tamil mosque, known as the Tamir-E-Millath Jamia Masjid, and a Tamil Catholic church, the St. George Church, in Moreh.

 The Kanchi Kamakoti Peetham has been involved in spiritual activities in Manipur.

 Entertainment

 Over the past several years, Tamil films have garnered popularity slowly in Manipur, partly due to a ban on Hindi language entertainment by militant groups such as the Revolutionary People's Front (RPF).

+There is a reference to the Tamil community in Manipur in The Family Man (Indian TV series) Season 3 episode 6.